Our Vice-President Nigel Burton died on 28 March following a stroke. He was 67. A full obituary will appear in Magazine 88.

-There will be performances of all the G&S canon from The Sorcerer to Utopia Limited inclusive by a total of thirteen different amateur gropus, as well as further performances, yet to be announced, as part of the University festival in the Harrogate Theatre.
+There will be performances of all the G&S canon from The Sorcerer to Utopia Limited inclusive by a total of thirteen different amateur groups, as well as further performances, including The Grand Duke, Trial by Jury and The Zoo, in the Harrogate Theatre.

-The 2015 Sullivan Society conference will take place at the Royal Agricultural University.
+The 2015 Sullivan Society Festival will take place at the Royal Agricultural University.
 Cirencester on 11, 12 and 13 September 2015.
 Sullivan's great-great nephew Scott Hayes will talk and launch his new book of the composer's letters to his family.
+His son, also Scott, will talk about the process of researching and selecting the letters.
 J. Donald Smith will talk on Sullivan and the Grant family.
 John Balls on Sullivan and the Titanic.
-Musicians taking part include James Hendry and a string quartet from the Royal Northern College of Music; Matthew Siveter and Martin Yates, who will give an exposition on the score of The Light of the World.
-There will be a Sullivan service with the opportunity to sing in the choir, as well as other talks to be announced.
-A full programme will be published as soon as possible.
+Musicians taking part include James Hendry and a string quartet from the Royal Northern College of Music; Matthew Siveter, and Martin Yates, who will give an exposition on the score of The Light of the World.
+There will be a Sullivan service with the opportunity to sing in the choir, as well as further talks.
+To see a full programme, please click on "NEXT SULLIVAN FESTIVAL" at the head of this page.

 Tano Rea presents The Great Big Gilbert and Sullivan Show at the Theatre Royal, Lincoln on 17 Oct.

 Kidlington Amateur Operatic Society presents Utopia Ltd. from 21-24 Oct at Gosford Hill School, Kidlington. (near Oxford) Tickets (01865) 375613.

 St. Andrews University University Gilbert and Sullivan Society presents Ruddigore in the week ending 31 Oct.